 If you cater to the complaints of your tenants appropriately, they will be satisfied with you, providing you with timely rents.
 Moreover, you will be able to retain them for longer periods of time.

-You will have to bear decreased risks of lawsuits
+You will have decreased risks of lawsuits

-You will enjoy more attractive insurance premiums
+You will enjoy lower insurance rates

 Paying for the Repairs